 But, there’s a caveat.

 The paint is worn off in several places.
 The driver’s seat upholstery is torn and requires repair.
 And, the tires needed to be replaced… a long time ago.
 Would you still buy it?
 You might.
 However, unless you enjoy fixing up cars, you’d probably hesitate to make the purchase.
-After all, in addition to seeing the car itself, you’re noticing the work that needs
+After all, in addition to seeing the car itself, you’re noticing the work that needs to be done to fix it.

 The same holds true when selling your home.